CryptoCurrencyCafe/bitcoin-class/project2/project2-part1.md

 > go get -u github.com/PointCoin/wallet/...
 ```

-We have written an overview of what the tools do (here)[overview.md].
-Read that.

 Then verify that the install worked by trying to run pointcoin!

 ```
 > pointcoind --version
 ```

+### Step 6/5 Interact with pointcoin
+We have written an overview of what the tools do (here)[overview.md].
+Read that.